 Persons suitable for each position of responsibility shall be selected based on an overall assessment of various factors, including business accomplishments, knowledge and experience, and character and insight, from the viewpoints of whether or not the person is capable of making adequate and quick decision or whether or not the person is "the right person in the right place."
 In principle, when an elected person has reached a certain age, the person shall retire from the position at the end of the tenure of office, in accordance with rules set by the Company.
-As far as nomination of candidates for Outside Directors (excluding Outside Directors who are Audit & Supervisory Committee Members) and Outside Director, officer, etc. in other publicly traded companies, the number of such other companies shall be limited to five or less so that the person can properly fulfill his or her duties as a Director (excluding a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Director who is an Audit & Supervisory Committee Member) or a Direc
+As far as nomination of candidates for Outside Directors and Outside Corporate Auditors is concerned, if a candidate also serves as a director, officer, etc. in other publicly traded companies, the number of such other companies shall be limited to four or less so that the person can properly fulfill his or her duties as Director or Corporate Auditor of the Company.